 A. Yep.
 You sure can.
 However, you may not be able to deduct your contributions if you or your spouse is covered by a retirement plan offered at work.
 It depends on your income.
 Read “IRA Restrictions.”

 Q. When I leave my job, should I roll my retirement plan into an IRA?

 A. Probably.
 This gives you more control over the money and more options as well.
 The plans at work usually offer limited investment choices.
-(Read my post on what to do with your old 401k).
+(Read my post on what to do with your your old 401k).
 Also, it’s sometimes difficult to track the investments in a 401k or 403b.
 In contrast, you have thousands of choices when it comes to an IRA.
 This also helps you control costs.
 The plans at work don’t usually disclose fund expenses, but those funds do have costs and you pay them.
 By rolling your employer plan to an IRA when you separate from service, you get to make your own investment decisions with full knowledge and with many more choices.

 Q. If I put money into an IRA, when can I get the money out?

 A. Anytime you want.
 However, when you withdraw money from an IRA, you will pay income tax on every dime you withdraw.
-And if you take money out before you reach 59 1/2, you’ll pay a 10% penalty to boot.
+And if you take money out before you reach 59 1/2, you’ll pay a 10% penalty as I mentioned above.
 So you CAN take money any time you want, but it’s usually better if you keep the money in the account as long as possible.